rlsit/ansible-role-nextcloud/README.md

 In other words, the following preliminaries need to be met:

-* Ansible 2.2 or new
+* Ansible 2.2 or newer
 * A MariaDB/MySQL server with admin permissions (may be remote)
 * A webserver (e.g. Apache2/Nginx) with basic PHP support (needs to be local to the target system)